The following are frequently asked questions and answers regarding the

 A. At the graduate student and postdoctoral levels, NIGMS emphasizes supporting individuals in the early stages of their training, generally in years 1-3, with an expectation that the individuals will then transition to traditional means of support appropriate for their stage of training.

 A. Active NIGMS research grants, program project grants, center grants or cooperative agreements with a reasonable period of research support remaining at the time of the supplemental award are eligible for an administrative diversity supplement.
+Grants should have at least 12 months remaining for undergrad and postbaccalaureate students and at least 24 months remaining for graduate students or postdoctoral fellows.
 SCORE (SCI, SC2 and SC3) and IDeA (COBRE and INBRE) grants are not eligible for diversity supplement support.

 A. Yes.
 Either PI on a multiple PI grant can request a diversity supplement; the corresponding PI should submit the application.